top of page

 • Case studies of current challenges of Jewish Nashville

+Leadership 615 is composed of 6 learning sessions in addition to an opening reception and celebratory graduation dinner.
 The sessions take place once a month, over 6 months.
 Excluding our cocktail party, all sessions will be on Sunday morning.

 Leadership 615 is funded by a generous directed donation from Mark Goldfarb.
 As part of participation in Leadership 615, we encourage Fellows to make a personally meaningful donation to the Jewish Federation of Greater Nashville in support of our programs.

-Rachel Appelbaum.png
+Rachel Appelbaum

 Hannah Epstein